mocon/oconnor-blog/content/posts/2021-03-22-forces-greater-than-ourselves-1.md

 draft: false
 date: 2021-03-22T22:21:10.884Z
-description: Sooner or later we come into contact with ‘forces greater than ourselves,’ which if we’re not prepared for them can sweep us up before we know what’s happened to us.
+description: Sooner or later we come into contact with ‘forces greater than ourselves,’ which if we’re not prepared for them can sweep us aside before we know what’s even happened.
 The created world holds a litany of awesome forces –– oceans, deserts, mountains; behemoths, leviathans; the cosmos; all majestically dwarfing us and our concerns.
 Then consider love, loving an other who can be both enigma and our beloved, or for that matter truly giving